 In this day and age, offering a retirement plan to your employees isn’t only a benefit—it’s an expectation.
 Offering a retirement plan often helps with overall employee retention and satisfaction, but unfortunately can also come with risk to you and your company should litigation from a past employee or beneficiary arise.
 Enlisting a professional trustee who strictly adheres to the Plan objectives and directives is essential.
 A self-trusteed plan’s administrator assumes all risk and liability in following Plan directives, whereas a professional trustee leverages their experience to make effective changes to the Plan that benefit employees and employers alike.

-Preferred Legacy Trust Company’s professional trustees allow you the peace of mind that your plan is managed properly, giving you the ability to spend your time efficiently running your business while creating a legacy for yourself and your employees.
+The Preferred Legacy National Trust Bank’s professional trustees allow you the peace of mind that your plan is managed properly, giving you the ability to spend your time efficiently running your business while creating a legacy for yourself and your employees.

 A self-directed IRA is an Individual Retirement Account, either traditional or Roth, that allows you the freedom to choose your own investments.
 Often times, these accounts are invested in alternative assets including real estate, a privately held company, mortgages, or LLCs.
 This type of investment allows you the ability to gain more diversification within your portfolio.